mip-org/mip-package-manager/docs/usage-guide.md

 ```

 **What happens:**
-- The package's `unload.m` script is executed
+- The package's `unload_package.m` script is executed
 - Package directories are removed from the MATLAB path
 - Package functions are no longer available